 Richly diverse with a wide array of Victorians, including the California State Landmark Gable Mansion, First Street contains a stunning variety of well-preserved architecture, with many different styles spanning the period 1860 to the present, epitomizing Woodland’s extraordinary cultural heritage.
 Many homes set along this picturesque tree-canopied street have been lovingly restored over the last 50 years, notably the Victorian at 638 First Street, winner of a Great American Home Awards Grand Prize for restoration work.

-There are three houses on First Street—all very different– designed by the renowned Berkeley architect, John Hudson Thomas, including the unique Prairie style house in the 700 block, inspired by Frank Lloyd Wright’s famous Chicago-area houses.
+There are three houses on First Street—all very different—designed by the renowned Berkeley architect, John Hudson Thomas, including the unique Prairie style house in the 700 block, inspired by Frank Lloyd Wright’s famous Chicago-area houses.
+The 700 block was developed over a 70-year period, so it contains a wide variety of architecture.

 Note: First Street will be divided into three contiguous sections, allowing strollers to walk specific sections or the entire street.